 - EPA's RRP Pamphlet for Child Care Providers

 - Lead Paint Safety – A Field Guide

 - Steps to Lead Safe Renovation, Repair, and Painting

 - Model Lead Hazard Remediation Plan for Child Care Facilities

 - Model Lead Management Plan

 - Model Lead Abatement Plan

-- EPA-certified RRP lead contractors
+- EPA-certified RRP lead contractors for remediation

 - DPH Licensed Lead Consultants for lead inspections, clearance sampling and abatement plans.